csabapalfi/facebook-scrape-group/README.md

 ## Caveats

-* it's just a one (now three) night hack, quality is like that :D
+* it's just a one (OK, now three) night hack, quality is like that :D
 * permalinks for posts on the first page are not captured